 Coming in significantly less expensive than the Wusthof’s and Global is the Tojiro DP Gyutou.
 The gyutou-style is the Japanese equivalent of a chef’s knife.
 While it’s less than half the price of the Ikon, it is still a high quality piece.
 It is made with a VG-10 steel core laminated with a softer layer of stainless.

 This combination of steels means that it will keep it’s keen edge longer, and will be less brittle.
 That being said, those used to working with German or Western knives in general should know that this type of steel is prone to chipping when used improperly.
 Vegetables like raw beets and acorn squash can very easily damage the blade.

 Where it really excels is on boneless proteins, and vegetables.
 It has a slight angle to accommodate those accustomed to cutting with a rocking motion, it’s very lightweight, and at less than $75 is easy on the checkbook as well.

 The Tojiro also makes an excellent transitional blade for those looking to move into more traditional Japanese cutting tools.

 Messermeister San Moritz Elite Review

 Despite being a complete mouthful to pronounce, the Messermeister is a very capable tool for the home chef.
 The ergonomic handle is comfortable, though not quite up to the level of the Ikon.

-The weight balance of this knife is a bit more forward.
-While some prefer more weight at the blade, those that are used to more equally balanced blades might have to adjust to the center of gravity on this knife.
+The weight balance of the Messermeister is a bit more forward.
+While some prefer more weight at the blade, those that are used to more equally balanced blades might have to adjust to the center of gravity.
 It is 3/4 tang, meaning the steel of the blade extends 3/4 of the way through the handle.

-The price point however is significantly higher than other knives of it’s caliber.
+The price point however is significantly higher than other products of it’s caliber.
 In fact it’s one of the more expensive that I tested.